govau/notify/api/README.md

 ##  To test the application

-First, ensure that `scripts/bootstrap.sh` has been run, as it creates the test database.
+First, ensure that `make setup` has been run, as it updates the test database

 Then simply run